Zimtsterne (Cinnamon Stars) are classic German Christmas cookies made from ground nuts that are chewy and naturally gluten-free!

 - 1 tsp ground cinnamon

-- 4 cup ground hazelnuts, or almonds or a mix
+- 4 cup ground almonds, or hazelnuts or a mix

 - Preheat oven to 280 degrees F (140 degrees C) and line a baking sheet with parchment paper.

-- In the bowl of a stand mixer fitted with the whisk attachment, beat egg whites at high speed until stiff.
-Add powdered sugar and mix until combined and smooth.
+- In the bowl of a stand mixer fitted with the whisk attachment, beat egg whites at high speed until soft peaks form.
+Add powdered sugar and mix until smooth.
 Set aside 1/3 cup of the meringue for glazing the cookies.

-- Dust work surface generously with powdered sugar and roll out dough to 0.4 inches (1 cm) thickness.
+- Dust the work surface generously with powdered sugar and roll out the dough to 0.4 inches (1 cm) thickness.
 Dust top with powdered sugar if needed.
-Cut out stars, dip the cookie cutter in powdered sugar in between.
+Cut out cookies with a star-shaped cookie cutter, and dip the cookie cutter in powdered sugar in between.

 - Bake cookies in the lower third of the oven for about 15 minutes.
 The meringue top needs to stay white, and the cookies should still be soft and look slightly wet on the bottom.

-- Pull cookie with the parchment paper onto a cooling rack and let cool completely.
+- Pull cookies with the parchment paper onto a cooling rack and let them cool completely.